dsisemoa/cashpay_prestashop/README.md

 # cashpay_prestashop / PrestaShop-module

-Cashpay allows businesses to safely receive payments by mobile money or banking card.
+Cashpay allows businesses to receive payments by mobile money, banking card and banking application.

 Before using this plugin, make sure you have a right Merchant account on Cashpay, otherwise go and create your account.